erinvdoyle/tarot/README.md

 <img src="assets/documentation/rmhero.png" height="200px"/>
 </p>

 - This vector illustration provides the visitor's first impression of Tarot Card of the Day and sets the tone and color scheme.
-It is fixed to the bottom of the starting area and is covered when the user navigates into either of the main game sections
+It is positioned at the bottom of the starting area and is covered when the user navigates into either of the main game areas

 ### Main Navigation Buttons